ziquanmiao/kubernetes_datadog/README.md

 Run ```kubectl get services``` to find the [FLASK_SERVICE_IP](https://cl.ly/a344b20d5481) address of the flask application service

-# Use the Flask App
+# Use the SpringBoot App

 The SpringBoot App offers 3 endpoints that returns some text `SpringBoot_SERVICE_IP:8080/`, `SpringBoot_SERVICE_IP:8080/query`